Optical Spectrum Analyzers

 Stand-alone and Computer-connected Instruments

 - Many optical spectrum analyzers have a fiber-optic input, usually with some kind of fiber connector (e.g. PC/PC, SC or ST) for attaching a fiber patch cable.
-Depending on the device, one may use single-mode or multimode fibers.
+Depending on the device, one may use cables with single-mode or multimode fibers, sometimes even with fiber bundles.

 - In other cases, there is a free-space optical input.
 One typically needs to focus the input light to an optical slit, with the beam direction roughly perpendicular to the slit surface.